dojo/docs/dojox/calendar.rst

 **Note**: On an supported version of Internet Explorer a standard doctype must be set on the page that includes the calendar for the calendar to be supported.

-**Terminology:** The "event" word can be interpreted in several was in a calendar application context.
+**Terminology:** The "event" word can be interpreted in several ways in a calendar application context.
 So in this documentation we will use the following words to prevent confusion:
-   * data item: item from the store.
+   * **data item**: item from the store.
 A data item is the data representation of a event to be displayed.
-   * event: Event dispatched by the calendar widget.
+   * **event**: Event dispatched by the calendar widget.
-   * event listener or event handler: Function registered on a particular event called when this event is dispatched by a widget.
+   * **event listener** or **event handler**: Function registered on a particular event called when this event is dispatched by a widget.
-   * item renderer: graphical representation of a data item.
+   * **item renderer**: graphical representation of a data item.

 **Important**: the DOM node that contains the calendar widget or a view widget **must** have a position style property set to "absolute" or "relative".